COVID-19 Resources and Guidelines

 Latest Student Announcements

-- Seeking Healthy Adults to Participate in Exercise Training StudyHealthy adults ages 18 - 64 years old who exercise less than two days per week are needed to participate in an exercise training study conducted at CSUSM.
-Participants will complete 2 sessions per week of exercise for 12 weeks, during which time you must maintain your lifestyle.
-Upon completion of the study, you will be paid $250.00.
-Please email Dr. Todd A. Astorino, Dept. of Kinesiology, at astorino@csusm.edu for more information about the study.
+- Seeking Healthy Adults to Participate in Exercise Training StudyHealthy adults ages 18 to 64 who exercise fewer than two days per week are needed to participate in an exercise training study conducted at CSUSM.
+Participants will complete two sessions per week of exercise for 12 weeks, during which time you must maintain your lifestyle.
+Upon completion of the study, you will be paid $250.
+Please email Dr. Todd A. Astorino in the department of kinesiology at astorino@csusm.edu for more information about the study.

 - Civil Rights Office Offering Enhanced Reporting ToolsWe are enhancing how our civil rights office manages reports of discrimination, harassment or retaliation.
 While the way you submit a report will remain the same, our team now will have better tools to support you.
 What This Means for You Faster response times – cases will move more quickly through the process.
 Consistency across CSU – you’ll receive the same high-quality support no matter your campus.
 Confidentiality and trust – reports are handled securely and with care.
 Clearer communication – our office can keep you better informed about resources and next steps.
 Your voice matters, and we want to ensure that you feel supported throughout the process.
 To learn more about reporting and resources, visit https://www.csusm.edu/title9/.